 Little Rock may be a mid-sized American city with a population of just over 200,000 people, but visitors are routinely surprised to find a plethora of high-caliber food options throughout the city.
 The city claims to be the birthplace of cheese dip (Not queso.
 Don’t call it that.).
 Some of our favorite places to get some authentic Little Rock cheese dip are Heights Taco & Tamale Co., Loca Luna, and Dizzy’s.

-Barbecue is serious stuff in the Mid-South, disappointed in Whole Hog Cafe.
+Barbecue is serious stuff in the Mid-South, and you won’t be disappointed in Whole Hog Cafe.
+In fact, they’ve won top honors multiple times at the Memphis In May barbecue championships.
 Little Rock even has top-notch restaurants featuring flavors from around the world.
 Three Fold is a unique Chinese restaurant that offers your choice of protein either on top of noodles, inside dumplings, or between steamed buns.
 Star of India is the city’s long-time favorite for authentic Indian flavors, especially the daily lunch buffet.

 10. Rock Town Distillery